Shadkoech/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script takes us back to the previous directory
+This script lists all files including hiddent in the working, parent and boot